bfmatei/PiPTool/README.md

 ### Version 1.6
 - Fixed PiP button not displaying when navigating to a movie from YouTube homepage
 - Added the possibility to bind custom event to trigger the PiP button loading
-- Possible fix for the [https://github.com/bfmatei/PiPTool.safariextension/issues/3](YouTube playlists issues)
+- Possible fix for the [YouTube playlists issues](https://github.com/bfmatei/PiPTool.safariextension/issues/3)

 ### Version 1.5
 - Add the possibility to auto-update the extension